ThibaultBee/srtdroid/README.md

 Low level API for SRT library on Android.
 SRT is an open source transport technology that optimizes streaming performance across unpredictable networks.
 More information on [SRT](https://github.com/Haivision/srt).

-srtdroid is a binder/wrapper built on [SRT](https://github.com/Haivision/srt).
+srtdroid is a binder/wrapper for Android built on [SRT](https://github.com/Haivision/srt).
 It is a not a new implementation of SRT protocol.

-For a **live streaming SDK** based on [SRT](https://github.com/Haivision/srt), check [StreamPack](https://github.com/ThibaultBee/StreamPack).
+For a **live streaming SDK** based on [SRT](https://github.com/Haivision/srt), go to [StreamPack](https://github.com/ThibaultBee/StreamPack).

 ## Setup